APRIL 2026

 The St Jude's Chamber Choir

-At the 11.00am Service of Choral Communion on Easter Day, the St Jude's Chamber Choir will sing a setting of the service by the great classical composer Wolfgang Amadeus Mozart.Mozart composed this servicehe was Music Director for the Archbishop of Saltzburg (Austria).
-This service, which sets to music the traditional Kyrie, Gloria, Credo, Sanctus, Benedictus and Agnus Dei, is in the form of a “Missa Pastoralis” and was probably composed shortly after Mozart returned from his third visit to Italy in 1773.
-Settings of this form were common in Italy in Mozart’s time.
-They are song-like and often use folk songs or other well-known melodies and use rhythms from Christmas Pastorales.
+At the 11.30am Service of Choral Communion on Easter Day, the St Jude's Chamber Choir will sing a setting of the service by the great classical composer Wolfgang Amadeus Mozart.Mozart composed this servicehe was Music Director for the Archbishop of Saltzburg (Austria).
+This service, which sets to music the traditional Kyrie, Gloria, Credo, Sanctus, Benedictus and Agnus Dei, is referred to as the "Coronation Mass" as its first documented performance was at the coronation of Francis II as Holy Roman Emperor in in Frankfurt Cathedral in 1792.

 The Introit is Henry Ley’s setting of the Easter hymn “The Strife is O’er.”
 Ley was organist at Christ College Cathedral, Oxford, and for some time in charge of Chapel Music at Eton College.
 He was professor of organ at the Royal College of Music.